 The report cautioned, however, that data on long-term use of CBD oil is limited.
 While research strongly points to the role of cannabidiol in treating short-term anxiety, little is known about its long-term effects, or how it can be used as a prolonged treatment.

-A 2016 case study explored whether cannabidiol could reduce symptoms of post-traumatic stress disorder (PTSD) and anxiety-provoked sleep disorder in a child with a history of trauma.
-Researchers found that cannabidiol reduced the child's anxiety and helped her sleep.
+A 2016 case study explored whether cannabidiol could reduce symptoms of anxiety-provoked sleep disorder in a child with a history of trauma.
+Researchers found that cannabidiol reduced the anxiety and helped her sleep.

 The role of cannabidiol as a treatment for anxiety disorders remains unclear, as more long-term studies are required to assess the benefits and risks.